Abhijit47/Abhijit47/README.md

 * 🌍  I'm based in West Bengal, IN
 * ✉️  You can contact me at [akarmakar846@gmail.com](mailto:akarmakar846@gmail.com)
-* 🧠  I'm learning Now All about Javascript & Node Js
+* 🧠  I'm learning Now All about Javascript & Node JS

 ### Skills